 Here’s a quick breakdown of a few ingredients worth mentioning in more detail:

-• Baby spinach: We recommend using baby spinach and giving it a quick coarse chop before adding.
-While the spinach doesn’t have to be chopped it does integrate better in the dish that way.
+• Baby Spinach: I recommend using baby spinach and giving it a quick, coarse chop before adding.
+While chopping isn’t necessary, it helps the spinach blend better into the dish.

-• Parmesan cheese: For the perfect melt and to ensure the measurement is accurate (so the dish isn’t too salty), take a block of Parmesan cheese and grate it on the small holes of your cheese grater.
+• Parmesan Cheese: For the best melt and accurate measurement (so the dish isn’t too salty), I grate a block of Parmesan cheese using the small holes of a grater.
 Measure and add!

-• Half-and-half: This is a dairy product containing half cream and half milk–makes sense, right?
-It’s usually sold near the heavy cream and milk in the store.)
-If you can’t find half-and-half at your store, use equal parts heavy cream and milk.
-This keeps the pasta a little lighter while still ensuring it’s plenty tasty.
+• Half-and-Half: This dairy product is half cream and half milk, usually found near the heavy cream and milk in the store.
+If you can’t find it, mix equal parts heavy cream and milk.
+This keeps the pasta lighter while still tasty.

 Process shots of Sausage Pasta-- images of the half and half, Parmesan cheese, and pasta being added into the dish